fractalnetworksco/selfhosted-gateway/README.md

 # Self-hosted Fractal Gateway

-This is a lighweight implementation of the Fractal Gateway RPoVPN.
+Lighweight, no-code implementation of the Fractal Gateway RPoVPN.

-It combines Docker, Nginx and WireGuard in a novel way to enable self-hosted connectivity to your self-hosted applications.
+Combines Docker, Nginx and WireGuard to enable self-hosted connectivity to your self-hosted applications.

 Inspired by: http://widgetsandshit.com/teddziuba/2010/10/taco-bell-programming.html